sonialagunac/sonialagunac.github.io/content/news/get-started copy 12/index.md

 ---
-title: 🗣️ Our Workshop on Deep Geneartive Models for Health was accepted!
+title: 🗣️ Our Workshop on Deep Generative Models for Health was accepted!
 summary: Organizer of the workshop at Neurips 2023.
 date: 2023-08-01
 ---